-And we couldn’t help but wonder: What makes Boracay’s mango shake so special?
+Naturally, it got us wondering: What makes Boracay’s mango shake so special?
 Aren’t mango smoothies everywhere?

-So What Makes Boracay Mango Shakes So Special?
+What Sets Boracay Mango Shakes Apart?

 Our contenders: